VladIakimenko/software_tester/readme.md

 The tests can be run in parallel using the pytest-xdist plugin.
 To run the tests in parallel execute:
     pytest -n <INT>

 Where <INT> is the number of CPU available.
-Use ''auto'' for automatic determination
+Use "auto" for automatic determination.